aki-tera/020_extractor_data/README.md

 ## Usage
 1. You place the csv files in the same folder as this program.
 1. Run this program.
-1. Display graphs plotting the median.
+1. A few graphs is displayed for confirmation.
 1. And then generate result's csv files.
    Note:It is not generated if results already exists.
 ## Note